 If you get your primary care at MIT Medical, but the MIT Pharmacy does not carry your prescription medication, we will order it, saving you a trip off campus, and you can pick it up at the MIT Pharmacy.
 Orders usually arrive within the next day or two.
 However, your copay will be the same as if you purchased it from an off-campus Express Scripts pharmacy.

 No. If you want your prescriptions to be covered, you must use an Express Scripts pharmacy or the MIT Pharmacy.
-The only exception would be for prescriptions purchased at outside pharmacies before receiving your Blue Cross Blue Shield ID card.
+The only exception would be for prescriptions purchased at outside pharmacies after your prescription insurance is active but before receiving your Blue Cross Blue Shield ID card.
 To be reimbursed for those purchases, you will need to submit a claim form directly to Express Scripts.

 Yes.
-The MIT Pharmacy can send most prescriptions via UPS to any address within Massachusetts (not a P.O. box) for an additional charge.
-Please call us at 617-253-1324 to provide a mailing address and credit card number (Visa or MasterCard only) to cover the prescription copay and mailing costs.
-If you are out-of-state, need a refill, and have refills remaining on your prescription, your local pharmacy can call us to request a prescription transfer if their state law allows.
-Your MIT Provider can also electronically transmit prescriptions to pharmacies located in other states.
+Though certain restrictions apply, the MIT Pharmacy can send most prescriptions via UPS to any address within Massachusetts (not a P.O. box) for an additional charge.
+Call us at 617-253-1324 to provide a mailing address and credit card number (Visa or Mastercard only) to cover the prescription copay and mailing costs.
+If you are out of state, need a refill, and have refills remaining on your prescription, a local pharmacy can call us to request a prescription transfer if their state law allows.
+In addition, your MIT Medical provider can electronically transmit prescriptions to out-of-state pharmacies.

 It depends on your insurance plan.
 Most MIT-sponsored health plans have no annual benefit limit for prescriptions filled at the MIT Pharmacy.
 Check your plan’s benefit description document for details

-An “out-of-pocket maximum” is an annual limit on the amount of money you are required to spend (not including premiums or balance-billed charges from out-of-network medical providers) for healthcare costs that are covered by your insurance.
+An “out-of-pocket maximum” is an annual limit on the amount of your own money that you are required to spend for healthcare costs that are covered by your insurance (not including premiums or balance-billed charges from out-of-network medical providers).
 Once you have spent that amount during a calendar year (January 1–December 31), your health insurance will cover additional costs in full for the rest of the year.

 Different plans have different out-of-pocket maximums.
 Check your plan’s benefit description document for details